meanoldtreelv/freeswitch-dev/static-vs-dynamic-vars.md

 Using dynamic variables in the dialplan allows for each call to be processed with the most up to date information without calling a ReloadXML and walking the entire dialplan.
 This is very useful for information that is very frequently updated (such as outbound caller ID [Strolid])

 There are two issues with this approach being applied to the entire configuration;
   The first is that each varaible must be queried individually on every call.
-These queries must be made in realtime and prevent the call from proceeding while they are being executed.
+These queries must be made in realtime and  will prevent the call from proceeding while they are being executed.

   The second is that some modules store their own copy of a variable and is not refreshed unless a ReloadXML is called.
-An example of this would be mod_voicemail storing the VM password in its own reference table within the CoreDB.
+An example of this would be mod_voicemail storing the VM password in its own reference table within the CoreDB, another is mod_callcenter that keeps agents contact information stored in its own sqlite (migratable to postgres) database that can only be updated via the command reload mod_callcenter.